Mrs. Meredith Ventimiglia

-All middle school students are familiar with the “Grit” card and both rewards and consequences are specifically identified on the card.
-Major infractions will result in an immediate disciplinary referral to the office and include specific violations as identified in the Deer Valley Unified Student’s Rights and Responsibilities Handbook and the Sierra Verde Handbook.
-Some of these violations include, but are not limited to, bullying, dangerous items, defiance/disrespect, drugs, alcohol,, tobacco, endangerment, fighting, forgery, physical aggression, theft, threat/intimidation, vandalism, and weapons.
+Disciplinary infractions are identified in the Deer Valley Unified Student’s Rights and Responsibilities Handbook and the Sierra Verde Handbook.
+Some of these violations include, but are not limited to, bullying, dangerous items, defiance/disrespect, drugs, alcohol, tobacco, endangerment, fighting, forgery, physical aggression, theft, threat/intimidation, vandalism, and weapons.
 In some instances inappropriate language and misuse of technology can also result in an immediate office referral.
 Consequences are based on the guidelines in the Student's Right and Responsibilities Handbook.

 Grades provides parents and students with a method to evaluate mastery of the English Language Arts Arizona State Content Standards for eighth grade.
 Students are not graded on introductory work or nonacademic elements such as returning signed forms or behavior.
-If you or your student are concerned regarding grades, it is important to set-up a time for a personal conference.
+If grades are a concern, it is important to set-up a time for a personal conference.
 Please remember that the objective is not to use grades as a punishment or reward, but to clearly assess student mastery.
 All homework, tests, quizzes, classwork, and projects will be graded in a singular category, although points on an assignment or test may vary.
 A single category eliminates the problem of unbalanced grades.

 Success on assessments is directly related to student attention and work during class.
-Students are unable to study for most reading and writing assessments since, the test consists of a cold read (new material) and a comprehension quiz including a writing prompt .
+Students are unable to study for most reading and writing assessments since the test consists of a cold read (new material) and a comprehension quiz including a writing prompt .
 Testing regarding material already discussed and reviewed only tests the student’s memory and not their ability to read and comprehend.
 Skills such as understanding theme, or recognizing the main idea in a reading passage, or incorporating transitions in writing are practiced daily in English Language Arts.
 The emphasis on foundational concepts, structures student's reasoning and thinking pushing them towards automaticity in complex reading and academic writing.
 Students who miss an assessment must arrange to take the assessment as soon as possible and, at the most, must complete the assessment within one week of the student's return to school.

 Student misuse of technology may result in an inability to participate in projects, writing assignments, and presentations during the school day.
 The inability to access technology at school may increase a student’s homework obligations.
 Students are required to follow all district and school policies regarding the use of technology.

-NOTICE: Information in this packet includes the requirements and expectations specific to these classes/teachers and is in addition to DVUSD policies, DVUSD Students Rights and Responsibilities Handbook and the Sierra Verde Student Handbook.
+NOTICE: The information in this packet includes the requirements and expectations specific to these classes/teachers and is in addition to DVUSD policies, DVUSD Students Rights and Responsibilities Handbook and the Sierra Verde Student Handbook.